-- Larger fish protected by the slot limit in the recreational fishery may be harvested by the commercial fishery later in the year - Fish discarded outside of the slot have an associated mortality and dead discards would increase - May increase the number of fish harvested to meet the same TAL - Would increase overall weight of dead discards and could potentially lead to exceeding TAC and not meeting the needed overall reduction - May disproportionately impact gig and RCGL gill-net fisheries if applied to all recreational gear, not just the hook-and-line fishery - Greater potential for noncompliance and high grading - Does not allow anglers to harvest citation size flounder

-2A.
-Implement a 15 to16 Inch (1 inch) TL Slot Limit.
+- + Meets sustainability if harvest is below the TAL - +/- Potentially allows for additional escapement of the larger, more fecund females - Requires approval from ASMFC/MAFMC for conservation equivalency, which may not be approved - Larger fish protected by the slot limit in the recreational fishery may be harvested by the commercial fishery later in the year - Fish discarded outside of the slot have an associated mortality and dead discards would increase - May increase the number of fish harvested to meet the same TAL - Would increase overall weight of dead discards and could potentially lead to exceeding TAC and not meeting the needed overall reduction - May disproportionately impact gig and RCGL gill-net fisheries if applied to all recreational gear, not just the hook-and-line fishery - Greater potential for noncompliance and high grading - Does not allow anglers to harvest citation size flounder - 2A.
+Implement a 15 to 16 Inch (1 inch) TL Slot Limit. - 2B.

-- 2B.
 Implement a 15 to 17 Inch (2 inch) TL Slot Limit. - 2C.
 Implement a 15 to 18 Inch (3 inch) TL Slot Limit. - 2D.
 Implement a 15 to 19 Inch (4 inch) TL Slot Limit.

-See Appendix 6 for a summary of all comments and recommendations gathered from NCDMF, the NCMFC advisory committees, and public for the Southern Flounder FMP Amendment 3.
+See Appendix 5 for a summary of all comments and recommendations gathered from NCDMF, the NCMFC advisory committees, and public for the Southern Flounder FMP Amendment 3.